borissvoboda/api-node-ts/docs/development.md

 ## 1.1.
 Compile and watch

-- package.json > "dev": "node dist/server.js --watch"
+- package.json > "dev": "node --watch-path=./src dist/server.js"
   We watch the changes in compiled JS.
   The code will change (the tsc will compile) when we run `tsc`.